marlia92/PFA-component-starter/src/content/pages/index.md

     eyebrow: Built for Astro
     heading: Fast, modern, and easy to work with
     subtext: >-
-      Our component library takes full advantage of Astro's zero-JS-by-default approach.
+      Our component starter takes full advantage of Astro's zero-JS-by-default approach.
 You get fast pages, simple routing, and a component system that stays easy to use as your site grows.
     buttonSections: []